Biology of CellsBack to guide home page.

 - Cell Signalling

-Quite a lot of the biology practicals requires you to be able to do calculations and these more mathematical questions will most likely appear in the exam.
+Quite a lot of the biology practicals require you to be able to do calculations and these more mathematical questions will most likely appear in the exam.
 Use the calculation cards at the front of your practical folder as these have all the formulae you’ll need to remember.

 Don’t forget to revise the practical papers too.
 Read/summarise the practical handouts, making sure you understand everything.
-The more past papers you do, the better mark you will get.
+The more past papers you do, the better marks you will get.
 It may be easier to go through past papers in a group to compare answers.

-ExamsYou have two 3 hour exams for biology of cells.
+ExamsYou have two 3 hour exams for Biology of Cells.
 The theory paper has short answer questions on the whole course and three essay questions for you to choose.
 The short answer questions can usually be answered using a diagram with a little bit of writing and should only take a few minutes each.
 The essay questions will take around 40 minutes each.
 Plan your essays before you start writing so you can include all the important ideas first (you may not have time to write everything you know).
 Try to show some independent thinking by drawing ideas from different lecture series together.
 Knowing a few examples from your own reading can help your essays stand out as well but is not required for a good mark.

 The practical paper has 9 questions, normally each one on a different practical.
 Answer questions you know how to do first to boost your confidence and to pick up as many marks as you can quickly.
 Keep an eye on the clock and move on if a question is taking too long.